projectatomic/adb-vagrant-registration/README.md

 end
 ```

-If you do not provide credentials, you will be prompted for them during the "vagrant up" process.
+If you do not configure your credentials as outlined above, you will receive a maximum of 3 prompts for them during the `vagrant up` process.

 Please note that the interactive mode asks you for the preferred registration pair only for the configured manager.